MicrosoftDocs/dynamics-365-project-operations/articles/upgrade/upgrade-considerations-modern-approvals.md

 4. In the solution list, select **Project Operations** or **Project Service**.
 5. Change the filter from **All** to **Cloud Flows**.
 6. Verify that the **Project Service – Recurrently Schedule Project Approval Sets** option is set to **On**.
 If it isn't, select the flow, and then select **Turn on**.
-7. Verify that processing is occurring every five minutes by reviewing the **System Jobs** in the environment settings.
+7. Verify that processing is occurring every five minutes by reviewing the **System Jobs** list in the **Settings** area.

 ## Short-term rollback

-If you can't update the changes, or if you encounter a severe issue with this feature, you can revert to the original approval flow.
-First, make sure that there are no pending approvals.
-Then turn off the **Feature Control | Modern Approvals**.
+If you can't uptake the changes, or if you encounter a severe issue with this feature, you can temporarily revert to the original approval flow by performing the following steps:
+1. Sign-in to your environment and ensure that they are no pending approvals.
+2. Open the **Project Parameters** from the **Settings** area.
+3. Select **Feature Control**.
+4. Select **Modern Approvals** to disable the feature.

 ## Removing the feature flag